enchant97/Fruit-Machine/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Artwork
+CC BY-NC-SA 4.0

+See <https://creativecommons.org/licenses/by-nc-sa/4.0/> For more info.